XtremeOwnage/Web/docs/blog/posts/Solar/ac-soft-start.md

 There is in fact a pretty simple way to resolve this: With the use of a soft-starter

-For this test, I went with the EasyStart 368-X72-Blue by Micro-Air, rated for a 4 – 6 ton compressor.
+For this test, I went with the EasyStart [368-X72-Blue by Micro-Air](https://amzn.to/41PGM4c){target=_blank}, rated for a 4 – 6 ton compressor.

 ### Why you might want to do this: